Voices of the Hudson | Maurice D. Hinchey Hudson River Valley National Heritage Area

 Voices of the Hudson

-All 28 of these stories are part of the Hudson Train Tour app.
-Part travel guide, part audio tour, the app not only identifies these waterside wonders-it helps you plan visits to the historic, natural, and cultural attractions located near Hudson Valley train stations.
+All 37 of these stories are part of the Hudson Train Tour app.
+Part travel guide, part audio tour, the app not only identifies these waterside wonders-it helps you plan visits to the historic, natural, and cultural attractions located near Hudson Valley train stations between New York City and Albany.

 These clips are organized by the Themes of the Hudson River Valley National Heritage Area.